jaredrhodes/timer/README.md

 The class keeps track of what has been started and what has been stopped and will let you know if you have started a *Timer* that you have not stopped.

+##To Do

+-Allow for return of run data instead of echoing
+-Add logging to file
+-Allow for configurable reporting: start, stop, elapsed, line numbers or any mix of these in any order..